Difference Between Doldrums and Horse Latitudes

 The horse latitudes have dry air and an arid climate.
 This area winds either flow to the poles or towards the equator.

 The winds flowing towards the poles are known as westerlies, whereas the winds towards the equator are called the trade winds.
-This wind flowing leads to high pressure, sunny sky, and calm winds.
+This flowing wind leads to high pressure, a sunny sky, and calm winds.

 Main Differences Between Doldrums and Horse Latitudes